Gitea: How to Painlessly Self-Host Your Organization’s Source Code

 Once you’ve gathered those values, navigate to Site Administration > Authentication Source, and add a new LDAP (via BindDN).

-- Authentication Name can the friendly name of your domain, like MyCompany
+- Authentication Name can be the friendly name of your domain, like MyCompany

 - Security Protocol should be Unencrypted for regular LDAP, or LDAPS if you’ve configured that already